-In 2024, the landscape of climate reporting is evolving rapidly, with CEOs and CFOs at the forefront of this transformation.
+In 2024, the landscape of climate reporting evolved rapidly, with CEOs and CFOs at the centre of this programme.

-As a B Corp we know that this is ever-more important and proving impact to shareholders and stakeholders alike is growing in the CXO agendas.
+As a B Corp, we know this is ever-more important and proving impact to shareholders and stakeholders alike is growing in the C-Suite agenda.

-From innovative reporting frameworks to strategic initiatives, we explored how today's leaders are setting new benchmarks for environmental stewardship and corporate responsibility.
+From innovative reporting frameworks to strategic initiatives, this article looks at how today's leaders are setting new benchmarks for environmental stewardship and corporate responsibility.

 As companies increasingly commit to sustainability and net-zero targets, the responsibility for climate reporting sits squarely with the CEO and CFO.
 This change is driven by the need for meticulous data gathering and compliance with complex sustainability legislation.